ebp-nor/genome_annotation_comparative_genomics_part1/07_functional.md

 How many genes did you get?
 How many complete BUSCO genes?

-The file `/projects/ec146/data/proteomes/gzUmbIsab1.proteins.fa` the the result of another annotation effort.
+The file `/projects/ec146/data/proteomes/gzUmbIsab1.proteins.fa` is the result of another annotation effort.
 How many genes are found in that file?
 How many complete BUSCO genes?
-What might the difference be due?
+What might the difference be attributed to?

 |[Previous](https://github.com/ebp-nor/genome_annotation_comparative_genomics_part1/blob/main/06_filtering.md)|[Next](https://github.com/ebp-nor/genome_annotation_comparative_genomics_part1/blob/main/orthofinder.md)|
 |---|---|